ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Approach

 Since zonotopes are closed under Minkowski sums, the resulting object will still be a zonotope \citep{althoff2015computing}.

 Our problem now becomes trying to lower bound our function $g$ on this buffered set.
 As our input cell becomes small, $Z_{1_{\text{out}}}$ does as well, and $Z_{\text{buffered}}$ approaches the size of the buffer.
 Since the buffered zonotope will not become arbitrarily small, if we were to just propagate $Z_{\text{buffered}}$ through the second network, we would incur some steady state error in our lower bound.
-To avoid this overapproximation we can solve the optimization problem from the buffered zonotope to the output exactly.
+To avoid this overapproximation, we can solve the optimization problem from the buffered zonotope to the output exactly.
 If the dimension of the intermediate space is low, we could apply the algorithm we have already given for optimizing convex functions over a single network.
-If the dimension is high, we can use another optimization strategy such as encoding the second network using mixed integer constraints as done by \textsc{NSVerify}, \textsc{MIPVerify}, and \textsc{ERAN} \citep{lomuscio2017approach,tjeng2017evaluating,singh2019boosting}, then adding the objective and solving the resulting optimization problem with an off-the-shelf MIP solver \citep{makhorin2004glpk,gurobi}.
+If the dimension is high, we can use another optimization strategy such as encoding the second network using mixed-integer constraints as done by \textsc{NSVerify}, \textsc{MIPVerify}, and \textsc{ERAN} \citep{lomuscio2017approach,tjeng2017evaluating,singh2019boosting}, then adding the objective and solving the resulting optimization problem with an off-the-shelf MIP solver such as Gurobi or GLPK.
+Since this approach nests another full optimization problem over the second half of the network within each step of the original branch and bound, we expect the runtime to scale poorly as the size of the perturbation set $Z$ and the complexity of the second network grow, which may limit the use of the proposed approach for this type of analysis.

 In summary, to get a lower bound we (i) overapproximate the set passing through the first network, then (ii) solve the resulting optimization problem over the second network with input set given by a buffered zonotope. \\\\ \xhdr{Network difference} Our goal is to find the maximum difference in the output of two networks over an input region.
 Since we are maximizing a function, we are interested in finding an upper bound on the objective over our input cell.
 We start by propagating the input cell through the first network to get $Z_{1_{\text{out}}}$ and the second network to get $Z_{2_{\text{out}}}$.
 We can then tightly overapproximate each of these zonotopes as hyperrectangles $H_1$ and $H_2$ by finding their maximum and minimum value in each elementary direction.
 Each of these operations can be performed analytically.
 Once we have these two hyperrectangular overapproximations, we are interested in solving